BhallaLab/moose/README.md

 ## Others

-We are currently in process of building packages for other distribution.
-We are using [Open Build Service](https://build.opensuse.org/package/show/home:moose/moose).
-Packages can be [found here](http://software.opensuse.org/download.html?project=home%3Amoose&package=moose)
+We are building packages for other distribution as well.
+We use [Open Build Service](https://build.opensuse.org/package/show/home:moose/moose).
+Packages and installation instructions can be [found here](http://software.opensuse.org/download.html?project=home%3Amoose&package=moose).

 # Reporting issues